fatwookie/dotfiles/README.md

 ```

-To deploy, just run the command `invoke deploy`.
+To deploy, just copy the files to their respective locations.

 *Warning!*